 User Registration and Authentication - Allow users to create accounts and log in securely.

+Template selection - Provide a variety of professionally designed templates for users to choose from.
+These templates should cover different industries and job types to suit various preferences.

 Importing and Exporting - Enable users to import existing resumes from other formats (e.g., Word, PDF) or social media profiles (e.g., LinkedIn).
 Likewise, users should be able to export their created resumes in various formats such as PDF, Word, or plain text.